 What is performance appraisal and why does it matter?

 Engaged and motivated employees understand their contribution to the overall objectives of the business, no matter what their remit or level of seniority is.
-Conducting regular performance appraisals which outline the individual's objectives in line with the overall company goals ensures that each and every employee understands the role they play in organizational success.
+Conducting regular performance appraisals which outline the individual's objectives in line with the overall company goals ensures that each and every employee understands the role they play in organisational success.

 Ensuring that every individual across your business is partaking in regular appraisals with their line manager to discuss and review their performance against agreed objectives, also allows senior leadership to track and monitor the overall performance of their workforce.
 There should be no surprises come end of year review time!

-maximizing the value of performance appraisals
+Maximising the value of performance appraisals

 As a manager, you'll likely have a clear picture of the quality of your employee's work output, but do you really understand what makes them tick and how to get the best out of them?
 Identifying the behavioural and emotional preferences of an employee provides an objective baseline to help a manager understand them, as well as assisting the employee in understanding themselves.